MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 The following filter syntaxes have been modified in Teams PowerShell Module 3.0.0 and later:

 - -not, -lt, -gt: These operators have been dropped.
-- -ge:  These operators are not supported with policy properties.
+- -ge:  This operator is not supported with policy properties.
 - -like: This operator is supported only with wildcard character in the end (e.g., `"like <value>*"`).

 ```yaml